Canadian Surface Reanalysis - CaSR

 • Spatial resolution: ~10 km grid spacing (0.09˚)

-• Data type: A dynamical downscaling of ERA5 (ERA-Interim for version 2.1) over North and Central America domain using ECCC’s Global Deterministic Reforecast System (GDRS), the global surface model (GEM-Surf) the Regional Deterministic Reforecast System (RDRS), coupled with the CaLDAS surface assimilation system.3
+• Data type: A dynamical downscaling of ERA5 over the North and Central America domain using ECCC’s Global Deterministic Reforecast System (GDRS), the global surface model (GEM-Surf) and the Regional Deterministic Reforecast System (RDRS), coupled with the CaLDAS surface assimilation system (Environment & (ECCC) (2025))

 • Web references: